Small group blamed for Sri Lanka attack went 'from zero to 60'

 There is also no history of tension between Christians and Muslims in Sri Lanka, with both minorities having been persecuted.

-On Tuesday, the Islamic State group issued a claim of responsibility for the attack, but produced no evidence of its involvement and didn't identify any of the attackers.
+On Tuesday, the Islamic State group issued a claim of responsibility for the attack, but produced no evidence of its involvement.

 Health Minister Rajitha Senaratne previously said all of the bombers were Sri Lankans, but authorities said they strongly suspected foreign links.

-Note: CORRECTION (April 23, 2019, 9:55 a.m.
-ET): An earlier version of this story misstated the first name of the director of the Chicago Project on Security and Threats.
-He is Robert Pape, not Richard Pape.